shashankkatte/ts-playground/README.md

 ### Why do we care about Types at all?

-1. Types are used by the Typescript Compiler to analyse our code for errors.
+1. Types are used by the TypeScript Compiler to analyse our code for errors.
 Remember? like that good friend to help find errors while develping.

 2. Types allow other developers to understand what values are flowing around in the codebase.
 It makes your code more readable, maintainable and collaboration is easy.